-Schedule A members are those who have at least 10 years of contributing service as of June 30, 2005; Schedule B members are all others.
-The grandfathered Schedule A members are those retired or eligible to retire on October 1, 2009.
+Schedule A members are those who had at least 10 years of contributing service as of June 30, 2005; Schedule B members are all others.
+The grandfathered Schedule A members are those who retired or were eligible to retire on October 1, 2009.